Two birds, one stone: new therapy targets Mom's mood and Kid's behavior

 Summary

-This study tested a program that helps mothers with depression and their young children (ages 2-4) who have behavior problems.
-The program combines parenting support with videos to help moms cope with stress.
+This study tested a program that helps mothers with depression and their young children (ages 2-4) with behavior problems at the same time.
+The program combines parenting support with short videos to help moms cope with stress.
 Researchers wanted to see if treating both together works better than treating each alone.
-The study involved 76 mother-child pairs and measured changes in depression and behavior over time.
+The trial included 76 mother-child pairs and measured changes in depression and child behavior.

 Get updates